Tristan Strong Punches a Hole in the Sky: Synopsis

 The group goes to the Golden Crescent and frees the sky god Nyame, who is trapped in statue form.
 Nyame reveals that the Story Box was already taken by the Ridgefolk.
 They travel to the vertical city of Isihlangu, whose people believe the MidFolk have sent the Fetterlings after them.
 Tristan tells a story and manages to unite the two groups, but they are attacked by the monster Abiyoyo and brand flies.
 The groups escapes with resident Princess Thandiwe, but Chestnutt is hurt and Ayanna is critically injured.
-They are met by High John the Conqueror, who wants the Story Dox to gain power, but Tristan convinces him to help heal Ayanna and Chestnutt instead.
+They are met by High John the Conqueror, who wants the Story Box to gain power, but Tristan convinces him to help heal Ayanna and Chestnutt instead.
 In his dreams, Tristan is visited by a haint who calls himself "Uncle C" and takes away Tristan's memories of Eddie, demanding Tristan bring him the Story Box.

 They return to the Golden Crescent, where the MidFolk and Ridgefolk are both facing fetterlings, hull beasts, and brand flies.
 Tristan goes to the Bone Ships to bargain with their leader, Uncle Cotton.
 Cotton has Eddie's journal, Tristan's memories, and all the people the fetterlings captured, so Tristan exchanges the Story Box for them.
 Tristan tricks Cotton and escapes with the Story Box while Cotton in pulled down into the sea.
 Many of the Alkeans are saved and freed.
 However, Tristan reveals that Brer Rabbit is really Anansi in the disguise, which he deduced after freeing the real Brer Rabbit from Cotton.
 Anansi wanted the Story Box for himself to gain power.
 Nyame makes Anansi repair the rift in the sky before trapping Anansi in the form a cell phone, and orders him to help Tristan refill the Story Box.
 Tristan returns to Alabama, promising to return one day soon, and starts by telling the story of his own adventure.